Requirements and tips for renting a car abroad

 Always ask about senior citizen, AAA, credit card and frequent flier program discounts or add-on offers.

 When making reservations for car rental pickups at an airport, choose a smaller car than you would typically desire.
-Airport fleets are often stocked with larger cars, as they are primarily used by business travelers, and you will often receive a free upgrade from a subcompact booking.
+Airport fleets are often stocked with larger cars, as they are primarily used by business travelers, and you might receive a free or inexpensive upgrade from a subcompact booking.
 Be aware, however, that European cars tend to be smaller than their American counterparts; while this might be useful if you're planning on driving on narrow country roads, it's not so great for those who are extra tall, carrying a lot of luggage, or traveling with a family or large group.
 In these cases, don't take a risk -- be sure to order the size you need just in case you don't get an upgrade.

 International Driving Permits

 If you're traveling to an English-speaking country, chances are you'll be able to get by with an American or Canadian driver's license.
 However, many other countries will ask that you also obtain an International Driving Permit (IDP), which is basically just a piece of paper that translates your information into 10 different languages and is recognized by more than 100 countries.
 If you are planning to rent a car abroad, you may be asked to present one along with your regular license from home.
 You must be at least 18 years old to get an IDP.

 There are only two agencies in the U.S. authorized to issue IDPs: the American Automobile Association (AAA) and the American Automobile Touring Alliance.
 In Canada, you must consult the Canadian Automobile Association.
 Be warned that IDPs from any other website are fakes -- don't be fooled.